wsick/minerva/README.md

 We expect a 10x (worst case) to 100x (best case) performance improvement.
 We also expect a stable and configurable presentation layer due to the philosophy of unit testing.

+A great side effect of a microservices pipeline architecture is the highly configurable nature.
+Currently, presentation code is coupled to controls.
+Instead, these pieces of functionality are injected by the defining entities.

 Documentation
 =======